GROMACS

 Editing files in a terminal can be daunting, but nano(1) makes it easy!
 The bottom two lines print what key commands are available.
 The ^ symbol represents the Ctrl key.
 So Ctrl + O will save a file, and Ctrl + X will exit.

-After modifying the mdrun.htsub for your needs, you can submit it using the condor_submit command.
+After modifying the mdrun.htsub for your needs, you can submit it using the condor_submit command from the head node.
+You will not be able to submit the job from a currently running interactive session.

 Tip

 Once the mdrun job has been submitted, you can check it’s status in the queue with condor_q or condor_watch_q.
 Check the FAQ for explanations.
-After the job is in a running state, the output of the main node that is running the job will be in two files, logs/mdrun.0.err and logs/mdrun.0.out.
-The 0 indicates it’s the first node (The node index begins counting at 0), and the .err and .out indicate if the output came from STDERR or STDOUT.
+After the job is in a running state, the output of the main node that is running the job will be in two files, logs/mdrun.filename.err and logs/mdrun.filename.out.
+The filename is whatever filename you specified in the submission file, and the .err and .out indicate if the output came from STDERR or STDOUT.
 GROMACS tends to put most of it’s messages on STDERR, so you can follow along as your job runs by using the tail command’s -f option.

 This will continuously watch the file for new data to be written to it and display it on the screen.
 When you want to stop watching the file, press Ctrl+C to exit.